jorjasso/Lorito-isolated-speech-recognizer/README.md

 # Lorito-isolated-speech-recognizer
-Lorito a isolated speech recognizer.
+Lorito is a isolated speech recognizer.
 It uses a feature extraction method based on wavelets.

 Please cite